Book Now

 Efforts to protect the forest are ongoing.
 The Ugandan government has joined with international groups to set up programs to help conserve the forest.

 One key effort is promoting eco-tourism to raise money for conservation projects.
+Book a visit to Bugoma Forest to see chimpanzees, rare birds, and the region’s cultural heritage in one trip near Murchison Falls National Park.

 Book Now

-Explore Murchison Falls National Park Safaris in Uganda
+Visit Murchison Falls National Park

-Murchison Falls National Park isn't just the country's largest protected area-it's also the oldest.
-From powerful waterfalls to amazing wildlife sightings, every visit promises something unforgettable.
-Don't wait-start planning your adventure today!
+Murchison Falls National Park is Uganda's largest and oldest protected area.
+From powerful waterfalls to close-up wildlife sightings, every visit brings something worth remembering.
+Start planning your visit today!